MatusMak/smart-estate/README.md

 ## How we built it

-For backend, we have used Django as a webserver.
-For raking of places, we have created a custom modular detection system, which allows us to seamlessly and quickly add new providers and adjust their weight in the final calculations as necessary.
+For backend, we have used `Django` as a webserver.
+For ranking of places, we have created a custom modular detection system, which allows us to seamlessly and quickly add new providers and adjust their weight in the final calculations as necessary.

-For frontend, we have used Vue.js with Bootstrap-Vue.
-Our page is built on top of Vue Argon scaffolding panel.
-Maps are provided by Open Street Map.
+For frontend, we have used `Vue.js` with `Bootstrap-Vue`.
+Our page is built on top of `Vue Argon` scaffolding panel.
+Maps are provided by `Open Street Map`.

 # Try it yourself